Traffic signs by country: Korea

-Road signs in Kuwait are regulated under the 2011 Kuwait Manual on Traffic Control Devices.
-They closely follow those used in the United Kingdom with certain distinctions, with text written in Arabic and English.

 Kyrgyzstan

 The design of road signs in Kyrgyzstan is largely based on that of the former Soviet Union.

 Mongolia

 The design of road signs in Mongolia is largely based on that of the former Soviet Union, despite having never been part of it.
 Inscriptions on road signs are usually written in Mongolian and English.

-Myanmar

-Road signs in Myanmar include yellow/amber diamond-shaped warning signs and circular regulatory signs.
-They are written in Burmese and English.
-Myanmar is a signatory to the Vienna Convention on Road Signs and Signals.
+Oman

+According to the 2017 Highway Design Standards, road signs in Oman follow the standards set out in the Gulf Cooperation Council's Manual on Uniform Traffic Control Devices.